Presbyterianism in the United States

-Presbyterian Pastor and Founding Father Rev. John Witherspoon was the only minister to sign the Declaration of independence in 1776.
-He was the first Moderator for the General Assembly of the Presbyterian Church in the New Nation and a proponent of the Constitution of the United States.
+Presbyterian Pastor and Founding Father Rev. John Witherspoon was the only minister to sign the Declaration of Independence in 1776.
+He was the first Moderator of the General Assembly of the Presbyterian Church in the New Nation and a proponent of the Constitution of the United States.

-Presbyterianism has had a presence in the United States since colonial times and has exerted an important influence over broader American religion and culture.
-Throughout US History, Presbyterians have played a prominent role in society.
-From originally arriving in the new world in the early 1640's, they formed the first Presbytery in 1706 under Rev. Francis Makemie in Philadelphia.
-Presbyterians largely came from Scotland or Ulster (Northern Ireland today) to the middle colonies, most commonly Pennsylvania.
-Princeton University was established in 1746 by Presbyterians (Particularly Jonathan Dickinson and Aaron Burr Sr.) to rigorously educate clergymen in alignment to the theology pioneered by William Tennent, and later went on to produce the "Princeton Theologians" such as Charles Hodge.
-Under the influence of Scottish theologians like Samuel Rutherford and John Knox, Presbyterians largely believed in the idea that "Resistance to tyranny is obedience to God."
-Jonathan Mayhew, Benjamin Franklin, and Thomas Jefferson, who (though not Presbyterian themselves) all supported the concept of it being a divine duty to rebel against tyrants.
-Vastly in fervent support of the American Revolution, the Revolutionary War was dubbed the "Presbyterian Rebellion" by King George III and other loyalists.
-Since the founding of the United States, many Presbyterians, both laity and clergy, from both the pulpit and presidency, have greatly shaped and influenced the history and culture of the United States.
+Presbyterianism has been present in the United States since colonial times and has exerted an important influence on broader American religion and culture.
+Throughout U.S. history, Presbyterians have played a prominent role in society.
+From their initial arrival in the new world in the early 1640s, they established the first Presbytery in 1706 under Rev. Francis Makemie in Philadelphia.
+Presbyterians mainly came from Scotland or Ulster (now Northern Ireland) to the middle colonies, most often Pennsylvania.
+Presbyterians (particularly Jonathan Dickinson and Aaron Burr Sr.) established Princeton University in 1746 to educate clergy in alignment with the theology pioneered by William Tennent, and later produced the "Princeton Theologians" such as Charles Hodge.
+Influenced by Scottish theologians such as Samuel Rutherford and John Knox, Presbyterians largely believed that "Resistance to tyranny is obedience to God", which led them to support the American Revolution.
+The Revolutionary War was dubbed the "Presbyterian Rebellion" by King George III and other loyalists.
+Since the founding of the United States, many Presbyterians, both laity and clergy, from both the pulpit and presidency, have shaped and influenced the history and culture of the United States.